kanru-wang/Large_Language_Models/README.md

 <img src="image/image027.png" width="600"/>

+LoRA can be done to the encoder and / or decoder part of the transformer.
+In this illustration, it shows an encoder, although LLMs are decoder-only.

 Applying LoRA to just the self-attention layers is enough to fine-tune for a task and achieve performance gains.
 Can also use LoRA on other components like the feed-forward layers.

 <img src="image/image028.png" width="500"/>